Volodymyr-coder/Storybook/README.md

 ### Storybook UI

-This is how my component library tets looks in Storybook:
+This is how my component looks in Storybook:
 ![Storybook UI](test/screenshots/sb-components.jpg)

 this is toast